 Rape Culture is Real—And Yes, We’ve Had Enough

-Last year, a group calling itself Vancouver MRA (Men’s Rights Activists) plastered our fair city with hundreds of posters like this one:
+In 2012 a group calling itself Vancouver MRA (Men’s Rights Activists) plastered our fair city with hundreds of posters.

 Oh, the bottomless, slimy layers of messed up.
 Where to begin?

 Well, there’s the (deliberately?) misleading lumping-together of three very different ideas about rape.
 The first and most provoking of the slogans on the poster (“All men are rapists”) hasn’t, to my knowledge, been featured in any recent campaigns against rape, nor is it accepted as true by the vast majority of feminists.
 But it’s equated with two other ideas that are central to feminist anti-violence efforts: rape culture (an important concept which I’ll unpack in just a moment) and “Men can stop rape” (a catchphrase which recognizes that, because the vast majority of sexual assault perpetrators are men, rape isn’t just a ‘women’s issue’ and men have a lot of power to do create positive change.
 Actually, “Men can stop rape” clearly conveys that men are valuable partners in struggle rather than congenitally rape-prone write-offs, but MRA types seem determined not to see things from that angle.)